 Fortaleza has one of the biggest water parks in the world and the highest free drop in a waterslide.

 What attracts so many Brazilians and foreigners to Fortaleza?
 Rather than pointing out one single reason, it is safer to say that a combination of the sunny beaches, the busy and safe nightlife, the delicious culinary, the rich Brazilian culture, and the very peaceful and friendly people attract visitors.
-On top of that, it is worth mentioning that Brazil is free from natural disasters, and is a country with low cost of living.
+On top of that, it is worth mentioning that Brazil is a country with low cost of living.

 Though it only became the federal capital of Brazil in 1960, Brasília has come a long way since then.
 In essence, it is a futuristic city full of avant-garde architecture and well-organized infrastructure.